Pre Hospital Care- Alphabet Courses (scroll to locate your class)

 The Paramedic is the highest level of pre hospital care.
 A paramedic is a highly trained healthcare professional who responds to emergency calls for medical help in the field.
 Paramedics mainly work as part of the emergency medical services (EMS), most often in ambulances or on fire apparatus.
 The Paramedic is an autonomous provider who has a complex set of protocols to follow.

 PAEMS offers their students a hybrid Paramedic course designed to fit into today’s busy life.
 Online lectures, videos, quizzes, and high stakes exams along with one day per week in class skills mastery.
 The Paramedic student will attend Anatomy and Physiology, ACLS, PALS, and ITLS courses during their didactic portion of the course.
+This course is in person on Fridays from 8am-4pm each week.

 The Paramedic student has in hospital clinical rotations in the ED, OB, Surgery, and other areas designed to allow them to perform skills in a supervised setting on live patients.
 Once the Paramedic student becomes competent in performing their skills they will master them on an ambulance treating real patients in an emergent situation under the watchful eye of one of our Field Training Instructors.
 Once all aspects of the course are complete the student will meet with the Medical Director to be approved to sit for the NREMT examinations.